andre-dietrich/liascript-preview/README.md

 ## Install

-This has been tested on Linux.
-If you are on a Windows machine, you will probably have to allow your firewall that 2 local ports will be opened, which are required for this package.
-Or change these parameters in your liascript-preview settings.
+This has been tested on Linux and Windows.

 ### Command Line